janherich/Spacedrone/5_inch_pyramid_drone/README.md

 ### Assembling the frame

-Print all parts with suitable material, ASA, PCTG or PA12CF15 are all good choices.
+Print all parts with suitable material, PETG, PC or PA12CF15 are all good choices.
-PLA/PETG are brittle and their impact resistance is poor, but they are also very stiff - frame will be stiffest with them (especially PLA), but impact resistance will suffer.
+PLA is brittle and its impact resistance is poor, but it's also very stiff - frame will be the stiffest, but impact resistance will suffer.

 Standard print settings with 2-3walls, 20% infill and 4 top/bottom layers are good, keep cooling at minimum (max 40%) to achieve good layer adhesion, no supports are necessary.